Funminiyi Afuye

-Funminiyi Afuye (11 July 1956 – 19 October 2022) was a Nigerian politician and lawyer.
+Funminiyi Ebenezer Afuye (11 July 1956 – 19 October 2022) was a Nigerian politician and lawyer.

 He was the commissioner of Ekiti State Ministry of Information and a two-time member of the Ekiti State Assembly representing Ikere constituency I.

+He was elected speaker of the sixth Ekiti State Assembly from June 6, 2019 until his passing in October 2022.

 Political offices

 Funminiyi Afuye was a member of the third assembly between 2007 and 2011.
-From 2011–2014, he was a Commissioner for two different ministries; Ekiti State Ministry of Information and Ministry of Integration and Intergovernmental Affairs during the era of Governor Kayode Fayemi.He was re elected in the sixth assembly and he became the speaker of the house on 6 June 2019.
+From 2011 to 2014, he was a Commissioner for two different ministries; Ekiti State Ministry of Information and Ministry of Integration and Intergovernmental Affairs during the era of Governor Kayode Fayemi.
+He was re elected in the sixth assembly and he became the speaker of the house on 6 June 2019.